-In April 2018, a draft sports betting bill was circulated in the Minnesota legislature.
+In April 2018, a draft sports betting bill was circulated in the Minnesota Legislature.
 The bill would have authorized sports wagering and included a clause to enable mobile betting.
-The Minnesota legislature adjourned in May 2018 without forwarded the bill.
+The Minnesota Legislature adjourned in May 2018 without forwarding the bill.

 CASINO CITY NETWORK: Online Casino City | Casino City Times | RGT Online | Casino City Press | Gaming Directory

 Casino City is an independent directory and information service free of any gaming operator's control.
 Warning: You must ensure you meet all age and other regulatory requirements before entering a Casino or placing a wager.
 There are hundreds of jurisdictions in the world with Internet access and hundreds different games and gambling opportunities available on the Internet.
 YOU are responsible for determining if it is legal for YOU to play any particular games or place any particular wager.
 Please play responsibly.